Paris hosts inaugural World Restaurant Awards

 Awards in a special "Small Plates" category stood out for their irreverence and sense of humor.

-The "tattoo free chef of the year" award went to a slightly surprised 62-year-old Alain Ducasse, the French culinary icon who presides over a supremely successful global portfolio of Michelin-starred restaurants in New York, Paris, Tokyo, Monte Carlo and beyond.
+The "Tattoo-Free Chef" award went to a slightly surprised 62-year-old Alain Ducasse, the French culinary icon who presides over a supremely successful global portfolio of Michelin-starred restaurants in New York, Paris, Tokyo, Monte Carlo and beyond.

 On being asked his thoughts on winning such an unusual award, he joked: "It's never too late!"